clarnx/hubtel-career-notify/README.md

 # hubtel-career-notify
-A Node.js application to send SMS of available positions on Hubtel's career page.
+A Node.js application that sends an SMS notification of available positions on Hubtel's career page.